This gold slime recipe is one of my most favorite slimes to make with children!

 This particular slime idea started with a slime-themed chat I had with Asia of Fun at Home with Kids.
-I’ve made slime with Engineer and my students many times in the past.
+I’ve made slime with my son and my students many times in the past.
 So when Asia told me about a “Slime Week” challenge, my wheels started churning.